-The use of amplified sound systems in outdoor areas, and the use of whistles after 6 pm, are not be permitted.
+The use of amplified sound systems in outdoor areas, and the use of whistles after 6 pm, are not permitted.
 Signage should be installed reminding site users to keep noise to a minimum.
-The indoor court will be able to be used in the evenings, and will be suitable for a range of sports, including netball, indoor hockey, basketball and wheelchair basketball.
-The Harbour Trust will reinforce restrictions on outdoor lighting (not permitted after 8.30 pm), sound systems, and the use of the courts through leasing conditions.
+The Harbour Trust will reinforce restrictions on outdoor lighting (not permitted after

+8.30 pm), sound systems, and the use of the courts through leasing conditions.

-8.6.8.5.
-Building design (Stage 2)Indoor Sports Centre
+8.5.
+Indoor Sports Centre